harshchaudh/picTalk/README.md

     - **Profile Page**:
         This is your personal space.
 It shows your submissions, your followers, and the people you’re following.
 You can also edit your profile here.
     - **Edit Profile Page**:
-        Update your username, bio, and other details to keep your profile fresh.
+        Update your username and biography to keep your profile fresh.
     - **Gallery Page**:
         Explore a wide range of images shared by our community.
 It’s a great place to find inspiration and see what others are up to.
     - **Gallery Tags Page**:
         Looking for something specific?
-Check out images tagged with your favorite keywords.
+Check out images tagged with your favourite keywords.
     - **Create Post Page**:
         Share your latest creation by uploading an image, adding a caption, and tagging it.
     - **Search Page**: